 Can we be specific in the speed of movement?
-Training at low velocity increases low velocity strength substantially but has little effect on high velocity strength (Coyle and Fleming, 1980).
+Training at low velocity increases low-velocity strength substantially but has little effect on high-velocity strength (Coyle and Fleming, 1980).

 A muscle will only strengthen when forced to operate beyond its customary intensity.
-The load must be progressively increased in order to further adaptive responses as training develops, and the training stimulus is gradually raised.
+The load must be progressively increased to further adaptive responses as training develops, and the training stimulus is gradually raised.
 Overload can be progressed by: